Wigwamwam/CRUD_app/README.md

 ## Run Service on Local Development

-To run the service on local development, ensure you have followed 'Set-Up' and 'Testing' sections.
-To start local development run `rails s` in the terminal.
 To call the API service, go to Postman [https://www.postman.com/] and sign up.
 Then, follow these instructions [https://learning.postman.com/docs/getting-started/sending-the-first-request/] with the following route paths to access the service:

 ```